Ramiz Sadiku: Early life

-Sadiku was born in 1915 in Pejë into an ethnic Albanian family.
+Sadiku was born in 1915 in Peć/Pejë into an ethnic Albanian family.
 He completed elementary and high school in the city and then enrolled in the University of Belgrade Faculty of Law.

-Even as a student in the Pejë high school, he was a member of the Revolutionary Youth Organization.
+Even as a student in the Peć high school, he was a member of the Revolutionary Youth Organization.
 In 1931, he was one of the co-founders of a sports club named Future in which revolutionary youth gathered.
 Since the club was quickly shut down, Ramiz was arrested and spent time in prison.
 He became a member of the League of Communist Youth of Yugoslavia (SKOJ) in 1933 and a member of the Communist Party of Yugoslavia (KPJ) in 1936.
 Soon thereafter he became a bureau member of the KPJ District Committee for Kosovo and Metohija.

 Pre-Second World War

-In 1938, Sadiku requested to Kosovo students, SKOJ members and other SKJ District Committee for Kosovo and Metohija members that they publish a decree demanding the "national equality of Albanians."
+In 1938, Sadiku requested to Kosovo students, SKOJ members and other SKJ District Committee for Kosovo members that they publish a decree demanding the "national equality of Albanians."
 This decree to the government of the Kingdom of Yugoslavia demanded that the "emigration of Albanians be stopped and that their property stops being seized."
 Ramiz and 68 other Communists took part in writing this decree and the decree made widespread headlines (it was also sent to the League of Nations in Geneva.

 Second World War

 In 1939, Albania was occupied by Italy.
 The KPJ District Committee for Kosovo and Metohija organized gatherings in the region that tried to explain the political reasons why Albania has been occupied by fascist soldiers.
 They also published pamphlets in the Albanian language.
 The police in Peć got hold of ten of these pamphlets and organized widespread arrests and Sadiku was one of the people arrested.
-Sadiku spent two months in the infamous Sherehmet Kulla in Pejë and was then transferred to the prison on Ada Ciganlija.
-He was later returned to Pejë where a trial began.
+Sadiku spent two months in the infamous Šerehmet kula in Peć and was then transferred to the prison on Ada Ciganlija.
+He was later returned to Peć where a trial began.
 The prosecutor sought a death sentence but since Sadiku's guilt could not be proven, he was freed.
 Immediately afterwards, Sadiku had to stop attending law school (in his third year) and join the army.